Table of Contents

 What is a TLG file?

-In case of an accidental data loss, the Reckon Data Recovery Team can use your transaction log file, in conjunction with your most recent backup, to attempt to recover your data up to your most recently saved transactions.
+In case of data loss, Reckon’s Data Recovery Team can use your .TLG file, alongside your most recent backup, to recover your company data up to the last saved transactions.

 Why does the TLG affect Performance?